Share:

 Footpath brings you out to paths crossroads.
 Do sharp left, leaving The Foxway and going uphill slightly, can walk up around the deep cut gullys - no mud!
 Once when walking this route in opposite direction saw horse & rider galloping down into this section (but then it is a bridleway) - don't know if they take the gully route or the high ridge.

 Come out at large open clearing of tree armageddon, and back onto wide sandy tracks.
 Will also see dog walkers again.
 Take track over Blackheath's 2 main thoroughfares then follow it as it bends left.
-Now for a bit of intuition and luck - choosing at which path to break off main track to hopefully meet forest exist point through non-coniferous wood.
+Now for a bit of intuition and luck - choosing at which path to break off main track to hopefully meet forest exit point through non-coniferous wood.

 Makes a nicer entrance (if doing route clockwise) than one at Cricket Green - its much quieter.
 I've tried a few times to follow the OS marked footpath (taking left fork) but then track overload confuses me & have never been able to find the 2nd footpath marked, which takes you to one of the main bridleways.
 One day I will re-established the lost path of Blackheath.

 Leave forest down footpath between two fields to farmhouse then turn left across its farmyard and driveway to gate and start of really nice open section.
 Farm must specialise in horses as footpath dissects large fields each with only horses in.
 Great views North and North east across Tilling Bourne Valley and up to North Downs.
-Slight rise up to exist next to small woods.
+Slight rise up to exit next to small woods.

 After leaving field dissection section enter and cross open field - sometimes with horses in.
 Look up as you cross field and you can see St Martha's Church perched atop its hill - a glorious view if only because the church is the only building you can see.
-The footprints of many a walker have left a guide to see you across field to exist over very photogenic stile.
+The footprints of many a walker have left a guide to see you across field to exit over very photogenic stile.

 Another glorious view from the stile - but a more closer one with two trees framing your route and homestead to the right.
 After homestead you join the Downs Link on to road track over railway bridge then across fast but light trafficked road to another equestrian centre (they do like their horse around here).
 More views of St Marthas as you come closer to its ascent.